Avery S. from Illinois

 What do you wish people knew about Lyme Disease?

 I wish people knew that Lyme Disease is real.
 I wish people knew that people who have Lyme Disease just want to get better.
 They aren’t drug addicts, lazy, or making it up.
 I wish people knew how many people can’t afford treatment because of the lack of knowledge and the fact that insurance companies don’t cover anything.
 I wish that people knew and were more kind to people who have Lyme.
 I wish people knew that just because you can’t see it, that it is still there.
 I wish people knew that it is a long process to get your health back.
 I wish people knew that no matter how frustrating it is to reschedule plans, explain your symptoms, and take longer doing activities - it is even more frustrating to us who are suffering with Lyme.
 I wish people knew that we just want to get better and that we are fighting for it.
 I guess I just wish that people knew.

 Any advice for someone newly diagnosed with Lyme?

 Don’t ever give up.
 There are going to be bad days where you aren’t sure if you will ever get better but there will also be good days where you slowly see improvement.
-I would tell them to listen to yourself.
-That only you know how you feel and what your body can do.
+I would tell them to listen to yourself - that only you know how you feel and what your body can do.
 Listen and don’t be afraid to rest and take care of yourself.
-Also don’t forget to smile. :) Lyme Disease is a big part of your life but it is and will never be what defines you.
+Also don’t forget to smile. :) Lyme Disease is a big part of your life but it will never be what defines you.

 I love being with my friends and family.
 I love participating in my school’s band and musical productions.
 I love reading and talking to everyone around me and I love teaching people and listening to others.
 I also love art and photography.